MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-to-modify-table-mappings-for-synchronization.md

 > If you are using an on-premises version of [!INCLUDE[d365fin](includes/d365fin_md.md)], the integration table mappings are stored in table 5335 Integration Table Mappings, and can be viewed and modified from page 5335 Integration Table Mappings.
 Complex mappings and synchronization rules are defined in codeunit 5341.

 ### Synchronization Rules
-An integration table mapping also includes rules that control how integration synchronization jobs synchronize records in a [!INCLUDE[d365fin](includes/d365fin_md.md)] table and an entity in [!INCLUDE[d365fin](includes/cds_long_md.md)].
-For more information, see [Synchronization Rules](admin-synchronizing-business-central-and-sales.md#synchronization-rules).
+An integration table mapping also includes rules that control how integration synchronization jobs synchronize records in a [!INCLUDE[d365fin](includes/d365fin_md.md)] table and an entity in [!INCLUDE[d365fin](includes/cds_long_md.md)]. <!--For examples of rules for an integration with Sales, see [Synchronization Rules](admin-synchronizing-business-central-and-sales.md#synchronization-rules). need to verify link -->

 ## Mapping Integration Fields
 Mapping tables is only the first step.
 You must also map the fields on the tables.
 Integration field mappings link fields in [!INCLUDE[d365fin](includes/d365fin_md.md)] tables with corresponding fields in [!INCLUDE[d365fin](includes/cds_long_md.md)], and determine whether to synchronize data in each table.
 The standard table mapping that [!INCLUDE[d365fin](includes/d365fin_md.md)] provides includes field mappings, but you can change those if you want.
 For more information, see [Viewing Entity Mappings](admin-synchronizing-business-central-and-sales.md#tip-for-admins-viewing-entity-mappings).